gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 $$\Xi$$, $$\Omega$$ baryons
 and several mesons.

-Agreement with experiment at the 2-3% level — with the discrepancies attributable to finite lattice spacing and volume effects.
+Agreement with experiment at the 2-3% level, with the discrepancies attributable to finite lattice spacing and volume effects.